MANTRA-Chain/mantra-dex/contracts/incentive-manager/README.md

 # Incentive Manager

-The Incentive Manager is the V2 iteration of the original incentives system; this is a monolithic contract that handles all the incentives-related logic.
+The Incentive Manager is a monolithic contract that handles all the incentives-related logic for the pools.

 ## How it works